 Carefully remove the 3 fixing screws and whilst supporting the glass panel, remove the clamp.
 Now lift the glass from the appliance.
 The bottom edge of the glass is retained in the two supports bottom left and right.

 Now the ceramics can be installed, rearranged correctly or removed for service.
-Correct installation of ceramics is detailed on pages 16-22.
+Correct installation of ceramics is details on pages 15 & 16.

 Installation of the front glass panel.